American History Central

 The Assassination of President Abraham Lincoln took place on April 14, 1865, when Confederate sympathizer John Wilkes Booth shot Lincoln during a play at Ford's Theater in Washington, D.C.
 Lincoln died from his wounds early the next morning.
 After a massive manhunt, Booth was shot and killed, and eight others were found guilty of conspiring to ...

-4. Assassination of President Abraham Lincoln
+4. Assassination of Abraham Lincoln

 5. The Assassination of Abraham Lincoln